Kong/docs.konghq.com/app/konnect/getting-started/configure-service.md

 title: Configuring a Service
 ---

-Using the [Service Hub](/konnect/servicehub/), you can create, manage, and implement {{site.konnect_short_name}} services.
-Each service consists of at least one service version, and each service version can have one implementation.
+Using the [Service Hub](/konnect/servicehub/), you can create and manage {{site.konnect_short_name}} services.
+Once you create a service, you can make an API Product for that service.
+Each API Product consists of at least one service version, and each API Product version can have one deployment.

 ![{{site.konnect_short_name}} service diagram](/assets/images/docs/konnect/konnect-services-diagram.png)

-For the purpose of this guide, you’ll create a service, version it, and expose the version by creating an implementation pointing to the Mockbin API.
+For the purpose of this guide, you’ll create a service, add an API Product and version, and expose the version by creating a deployment pointing to the Mockbin API.
 Mockbin is an *echo*-type public website that returns requests back to the requester as responses.